monome/docs/docs/modular/ansible/index.md

 Scales are shared between Kria and Meadowphysics, and are saved to flash whenever a preset of either is saved.

+The top-left region of the page contains settings for changing how each track advances to the next step:

-The top four keys on the leftmost column of the *scale* page are used to toggle Teletype clocking for a given channel; see below for more details.
+* The top four keys on the leftmost column of the page are used to toggle Teletype clocking for a given channel; see below for more details.

+* The next column over has track toggles for enabling trigger clocking.
+When trigger clocking is enabled, parameters besides *trigger* and *ratchet* will advance when a trigger fires, instead of on each clock step.
+This includes individual triggers within a ratchet group, so you can have a triplet quickly change the active note several times within the space of a single trigger step.

+* The next column over is currently unused.

-The 4x4 group of keys to the right of the Teletype clock enable keys select direction modes for each track.
+* The next 4x5 group of keys to the right lets you select direction modes for each track.
 From left to right these are: forward, reverse, triangle (bounce off the ends instead of wrapping), drunk (randomly move forward or backward each step), and random (any step in the loop may be chosen with equal probability).

 ### Patterns